Loading....

 The Resiliency Collective formed in 2017 to best support the Roanoke Prevention Alliance’s efforts to reduce youth substance use.
 The Resiliency Collective’s shared agenda, commits to building upon the resilience of youth, families, and communities in the City of Roanoke.
 Resiliency Collective members educate the community about Adverse Childhood Experiences (ACEs) and trauma and teach how building resilience helps people to bounce forward and overcome hardships.
 We provide education using a community-based toolkit: Be a Resilience Champion and a professional toolkit: The Path to Resilience.
 We offer both toolkits as Train the Trainer workshops for people to share the presentations with their professional and personal networks

-For more information and to schedule a training, contact Mackenzie Chitwood at 540-982-1427 x5121 or mchitwood@brbh.org
+For more information and to schedule a training, contact Sarah Kate Brownmiller at 540-982-1427 x2314 or sbrownmiller@brbh.org

 How Can YOU Help Build Resilience in Your Community?